fairdataihub/codefair-app/README.md

 ## Description

 Codefair is your personal assistant when it comes to making your research software reusable and especially complying with the [Findable, Accessible, Interoperable, Reusable (FAIR) Principles for Research Software](https://doi.org/10.1038/s41597-022-01710-x).
-Whether you are developing artificial intelligence (AI)/machine learning (ML) models with Python, data visualization tools with Jupyter notebook, or data analysis code with R, codefair is here to assist you.
-By communicating with you through GitHub issues and submitting pull requests, codefair will make sure that your software follows best coding practices, provides metadata in standard format, includes a license file, is archived on Zenodo, and much more.
-With codefair by your side, you're not just developing software but you're advocating for better software practices.
+Whether you are developing artificial intelligence (AI)/machine learning (ML) models with Python, data visualization tools with Jupyter notebook, or data analysis code with R, Codefair is here to assist you.
+By communicating with you through GitHub issues and submitting pull requests, Codefair will make sure that your software follows best coding practices, provides metadata in standard format, includes a license file, is archived on Zenodo, and much more.
+With Codefair by your side, you're not just developing software but you're advocating for better software practices.
 Learn more on the app's website [codefair.io](https://codefair.io/).

 ![screenshot of the License issue up to where is it closed with the PR](https://imgur.com/fcOuzTC.png)